tholmes59/learn-co-sandbox/my-git-project/my_new_directory/README.md

 This is my readme file

 This is the information I am adding to the README file.
+I hope this shows up in GitHub.